Chuzo Tamotzu

-Chuzo Tamotzu (保 忠三, Tamotsu Chūzō) was a self-taught painter who was born in Kagoshima, Japan, and later lived in New York City before settling in Santa Fe, New Mexico in 1948.
+Chuzo Tamotzu (多毛津 忠蔵, Tamotsu Chūzō) was a self-taught painter who was born in Kagoshima, Japan, and later lived in New York City before settling in Santa Fe, New Mexico in 1948.

 Early life

 Chuzo Tamotzu was born in the village of Toguchi on Amami Ōshima island in Kagoshima Prefecture, Japan.
 He was raised by his father along with his sisters and older brother.
 After attending middle school, Tamotzu became interested in the oriental and occidental arts, which he pursued with the help of private tutors.
 He was also an adept dancer, and a skilled musician playing the Shakuhachi, a Japanese flute.
 At Senshu University in Tokyo he was educated in political economics for two years.
 In 1914, he decided to leave Japan to study oriental and European arts by traveling to China, Korea, India, Borneo, France, Belgium, England, and Holland, where he got a closer look to the work of the great masters by visiting the museums.